What is a Clean Eating Challenge?

 A clean eating challenge is like a quick reboot for your health.
 There are lots of different types of clean eating challenges from fasting to juicing.
 But I don’t believe in deprivation, not at all.

 I believe in allowing your body to detox naturally and helping your body do so by practicing clean eating.
 Clean eating helps your body detox naturally while you nourish your body with good, clean food.

 Ideally, our bodies should be able to cleanse fully on their own.
 However…

 - We drink from plastic bottles and through plastic straws

 - Our food is laden with pesticides, saturated fats, preservatives, and inflammatory agents.

-All of this adds toxins to our bodies–toxins that cause exhaustion, weight gain, increase our chances of developing a disease, worsen allergies, and makes us look and feel older.
+All of this adds toxins to our bodies–toxins that cause exhaustion, weight gain, increase our chances of developing a disease, worsen allergies, and make us look and feel older.

 We are demanding too much from our bodies’ detoxification systems.
 That’s why a seasonal mini cleanse is necessary for our health.